jdoiro3/myPersonalSite/README.md

 # myPersonalSite

-This Django project currently only holds one app, my personal blog.
+This Django project currently only holds one app: my personal blog.
 The blog is hosted [here](https://joseph-doiron-blog.herokuapp.com/).
 I'm planning on adding additional apps to this site in the future.

 ## Technologies Used